 If you can’t afford treatment but are committed by the court, you’ll be considered a state patient and your treatment costs will be handled as provided in the Iowa Code.

 If you’re convicted of a third DUI, they’re going to revoke your license for six years.
-(Have you even gotten your license back after they took it for two years for your OWI 2nd?)
+(Have you even gotten your license back after they took it for your OWI 2nd?)

 While you have no license, you will very probably be tempted to drive.
 It’s expensive and time-consuming to rely on other people for transportation, especially if you have kids and need to get them to school and you to work.
 Don’t do it.
 Driving while your license is suspended for OWI is a serious misdemeanor in itself, and if you have a certain number of offenses in a given time period, your license can end up barred so that getting caught driving will get you charged with the aggravated misdemeanor “driving while barred habitual offender.”